 A credit inquiry is a request that lenders send to agencies such as Experian, Equifax, or TransUnion to verify an applicant’s number of points.
 Not all questions affect issues, depending on whether it is a hard or soft inquiry.

 When a hard inquiry is made on the applicant’s credit, it will remove up to ten points.
 This number can be less than five points.
 It all depends on how strong your credit report is, your payment history, and the usefulness of the loans.

-It is important to add that this will reflect this inquiry on your report for two years but does not affect your score after one year.
+It is important to add thatthis inquiry will be reflected on your report for two years but it does not affect your score after one year.
 Your points may increase if you pay your bills and are financially responsible.

 How to apply for a mortgage without damaging your credit score?